-Staff finds that the proposed use would not pose an undue burden on the availability of on-street parking in the area due to the provision of 8 on-site parking spaces and proximity to mass transit.
+Staff finds that the proposed use would not pose an undue burden on the availability of on-street parking in the area due to the provision of 6 on-site parking spaces and proximity to mass transit.

 Staff finds that with the ordinance conditions the safeguards contained within the City Charter, relative to the granting of Special Use Permits, are met.
-Specifically, staff finds that the proposed use would not be detrimental to the general welfare of the community involved and would not create congestion in the streets in the area involved.
+Specifically, staff finds that the proposed special use would not be detrimental to the general welfare of the community involved and would not create congestion in the streets in the area involved.

-Therefore staff recommends approval of the Special Use Permit request.
+Therefore, staff recommends approval of the Special Use Permit request, with the following amendments to the ordinance: